The-AVR/AVR-2022/content/en/flight-controller-setup-and-calibration/safety/_index.md

 ## Disable Safety Switch

-Bell VRC is about navigating indoors in a **GPS-denied** environment.
+Bell AVR is about navigating indoors in a **GPS-denied** environment.
 In many cases, users of GPS-based drones have a safety switch to pre-arm their drone.
 Since we do not have the requirement of this hardware we will need to disable the pre-arm check.